divya2206/divya2206.github.io/_pages/Research.md

 <p style="margin-left: 220px;">
 Built a sensorized snake robot, SenSnake, to study how snakes use terrain-body contact forces to traverse a complex 3-D environment.
 Explored a model-based calibration considering the viscoelastic behavior of the piezoresistive sensor, which will be useful for future studies.
 Developed a force estimation model using the model-based calibration to estimate forces based on sensor input.
 </p>
-• <span style="color: #FF60A8;">Divya Ramesh</span>, Qiyuan Fu, and Chen Li. ”SenSnake: A snake robot with contact force sensing for studying locomotion in complex 3-D terrain.” *2022 International Conference on Robotics and Automation (ICRA)*, pp. 2068-2075.
+• <span style="color: #FF60A8;">Divya Ramesh</span>, Qiyuan Fu, and Chen Li. [”SenSnake: A snake robot with contact force sensing for studying locomotion in complex 3-D terrain.”](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9812159) *2022 International Conference on Robotics and Automation (ICRA)*, pp. 2068-2075.
 IEEE, 2022.
-[PDF](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9812159)

 ### (2) Amphibious fish locomotion on mud with various strengths:
 <img src="/assets/AmphibiousFish.png" alt="Alt text" style="float: left; width: 150px; margin: 30px 20px 10px 30px;">